GuyMaalouf/opc-worldpop-analysis/README.md

 - **Outputs**: saved under `figs/` by default.
 - **Large files**: keep GeoTIFFs in `data/` and consider adding them to `.gitignore`.

 ---

+## 💰 Funding

+This work was funded by the European Union’s Horizon Europe research and innovation funding programme under the Marie Skłodowska-Curie grant agreement no. 101071224.

+---